tomaDev/macbook-setup/README.md

 ## New Unix users

 If you have little to no experience with any Unix-like system (macOS / Linux / HP OS / embedded systems / esoteric weirdness), only follow through the next section, OS Setup.

 *DO NOT PROCEED past OS Setup, Thar Be Dragons!*

 After getting some hands-on XP with the command line, feel free to proceed, but tread lightly!

 ## New Macbook users

-Working on a Macbook for the first time? *Congrats* and welcome to the journey :slight_smile:
+Working on a Macbook for the first time? *Congrats* and welcome to the journey 😃

 Following the initial learning curve and around 1-2 years of use, you'll begrudgingly concede macOS isn't quite as offensive to your sensibilities anymore.
 MacOS's saving grace is it's lineage of UNIX, making its shells close to Linux shells: